testdouble/testdouble.js/docs/4-creating-test-doubles.md

 The examples below will walk through the different ways to create new test doubles.
 Each example assumes you've aliased `testdouble` to `td`.

+This document discusses all the ways to manual create test doubles, but keep in mind that in practice many developers will lean on `td.replace`, which performs this duty on your behalf.
+Read more about `td.replace` on [its doc page](7-replacing-dependencies.md).

 ## td.function([name])

 **Note that `td.func` is available as an alias of `td.function`.**